About Steel City Choristers

 A choir of boys, girls and adults

-Steel City Choristers brings children and adults together to sing to the highest musical standards.
+Steel City Choristers is an independent and innovative choir that brings children and adults together to sing to the highest musical standards in the Cathedral tradition.

 • Our Choristers are boys with treble voices and girls of all ages